texxasrulez/imscp_xtraroundcubeplugins/README.md

 ### select_pagesize

 Plugin to choose how many emails to display per page.
-Additional line required to be placed in Roundcube's config.inc.php file - `$config['pagesize_options'] = [10, 15, 20, 25, 30, 40, 50];`
+Additional line required to be placed in Roundcube's config.inc.php file is automatically added `$config['pagesize_options'] = [10, 15, 20, 25, 30, 40, 50];`

 ### show_folder_size